Foundry: Finishing

 The final step in the process of casting usually involves grinding, sanding, or machining the component in order to achieve the desired dimensional accuracies, physical shape, and surface finish.

 Removing the remaining gate material, called a gate stub, is usually done using a grinder or sander.
 These processes are used because their material removal rates are slow enough to control the amount of material being removed.
 These steps are done prior to any final machining.

 After grinding, any surfaces that require tight dimensional control are machined.
 Many castings are machined in CNC milling centers.
 The reason for this is that these processes have better dimensional capability and repeatability than many casting processes.
 However, it is not uncommon today for castings to be used without machining.

 A few foundries provide other services before shipping cast products to their customers.
 It is common to paint castings to prevent corrosion and improve visual appeal.
 Some foundries assemble castings into complete machines or sub-assemblies.
 Other foundries weld multiple castings or wrought metals together to form a finished product.

 More and more, finishing processes are being performed by robotic machines, which eliminate the need for a human to physically grind or break parting lines, gating material, or feeders.
 Machines can reduce risk of injury to workers and lower costs for consumables — while also increasing productivity.
 They also limit the potential for human error and increase repeatability in the quality of grinding.

+Casting process simulation

+Casting processes simulation uses numerical methods to calculate cast component quality considering mold filling, solidification and cooling, and provides a quantitative prediction of casting mechanical properties, thermal stresses and distortion.
+Simulation accurately describes a cast component's quality up-front before production starts.
+The casting rigging can be designed with respect to the required component properties.
+This has benefits beyond a reduction in pre-production sampling, as the precise layout of the complete casting system also leads to energy, material, and tooling savings.

+The software supports the user in component design, the determination of melting practice and casting methoding through to pattern and mold making, heat treatment, and finishing.
+This saves costs along the entire casting manufacturing route.

+Casting process simulation was initially developed at universities starting from the early 1970s, mainly in Europe and in the U.S., and is regarded as the most important innovation in casting technology over the last 50 years.
+Since the late 1980s, commercial programs (such as PoligonSoft, AutoCAST and Magma) are available which make it possible for foundries to gain new insight into what is happening inside the mold or die during the casting process.